-There’re two ways investors can trade ETFs: by placing either a market order or a limit order.
+There are two ways investors can trade ETFs: placing either a market order or a limit order.
 The main difference between the two is the price at which the trade will be executed.

 In the case of market orders, investors simply place a buy or sell order with their brokers, and the trade will be executed at a price determined by the market at that moment.
 It’s useful to remember that market orders typically prioritize order fulfilment over the price at which the trades are executed.
 This means trades can be executed quickly, but investors have no control over execution price.

 This is why ETF investors are often advised against placing market orders—they can end up paying more for their purchases than they had intended to or, conversely, selling their ETFs at a lower price than they had meant to.
 Limit orders can help investors avoid that; investors can specify the price range (a minimum price and a maximum price) within which they wish to trade.
 If prices move beyond the specified range, their trades won't be executed.
 This can be a useful way to protect ETF investors against poor trade execution.
 However, the protection comes at a price: speed.
 If speed is indeed the top priority, a market order might be more appropriate.

 Generally speaking, there are several factors that investors might find handy when thinking about executing ETF trades.